salty-Frankenstein/Fr2D/FR2Dlib/README.md

 class Fr2D: Serve as a factory class, encapsulation of the D2Dfactory and a render target.
 class Fr2DBrush: As the ID2D1SolidColorBrush, create for drawing.
 class Fr2DBitmap: As the WICBipmap and D2DBitmap, loading bmp pictures and drawing on the form.
+struct FrPoint: the point structure with two float variables.